Tests and Types

 300

-In the Slippery Snakes Activity, it should have been easier for half the class to remember answers to the questions because they _______________________.
+In the Slippery Snakes Activity, it should have been easier for a portion of the class to remember answers to the questions because they were given directions that asked them to _______________________.

-What is 'made a vivid mental picture of the action?' or What is visualization?
+What is 'make a vivid mental picture of the action?' or What is 'to make a visualization?'

 300

 A prompt that helps us remember.
-When we make a new memory, we include certain information that act as triggers to access the memory later (could be the emotion you were feeling at the time or the place in which the event occurred.)
+When we make a new memory, we include certain information that act as triggers to access the memory later (it could be the emotion you were feeling at the time or the place in which the event occurred).

 What is a retrieval cue?